jaylittle/presentation-engine/README.md

 ### 2. What the hell is this project anyway?

-My version of a basic blog.
-More info is available here:  https://jaylittle.com/article/view/presentation-engine
+My rendition of a basic blog.
+It powers all of my websites.

 ### 3. Your previous versions didn't have a license?
 What gives?